e0328eric/vesti/README.md

 # Installation

 ## Prerequisites
-This project uses the zig version 0.15.2.
+This project uses the master zig version.
 For linux, I recommend to install zenity.

 ## Compilation